 Given a fixed value $u\in\R^d$, and a Borel subset $B\subset T$, we are interested in the level set

-In this paper, we will assume that $D\geq d$ (under general conditions, if $D<d$, $\lev_u(B)$ is almost surely (a.s.) empty).
-We assume that the paths of $X(\cdot)$ are of class $C^1$ a.s., and we denote by $X'(\cdot)$ its derivative.
+In this paper, we assume that $D\geq d$ (under general conditions, if $D<d$, $\lev_u(B)$ is almost surely (a.s.) empty).
+We further assume that the paths of $X(\cdot)$ are of class $C^1$ a.s., and we denote its derivative by $X'(\cdot)$.